 - Aquarium weight

-- Other area considerations like space you plan to put the aquarium.
+- Other area considerations like the place you plan to put the aquarium

 You should have enough room in front of the aquarium to reduce the probability of a freak accident.
 Also, you should leave space in between the wall and behind the aquarium.